-Enter characters from the keyboard using the <Back-space> key or <Delete> key to edit text, and using <Ctrl> + <Enter> to insert a carriage return (CR).
-Click on [OK] to display the text in the Work area with a box around it if you selected [Box Text], or a cross-hair pointer if you selected [Free Text].
+Enter characters from the keyboard using the <Backspace> key or <Delete> key to edit text, and using <Ctrl> + <Enter> to insert a carriage return (CR).
+Click on [OK] to display the text in the image area with a box around it if you selected [Box Text], or a crosshair pointer if you selected [Free Text].
 See the "Specifying text properties" section of this chapter for a description of the [Box Text] and [Free Text] options.

-When the text displays with a box around it or a crosshair pointer next to it, the text is in blend text mode.
-Blend text mode allows you to edit the text, and position it anywhere in the Work area.
+When the text displays with a box around it or a crosshair pointer next to it, the text is in Blend Text mode.
+Blend Text mode allows you to edit the text, and to position it anywhere in the Work area.

-You can also enter characters from the Soft Keyboard while in blend text mode.
+You can also enter characters from the Soft Keyboard while in Blend Text mode.
 Select the Soft Keyboard to open it, then click on the desired characters.
 The characters display at the end of the text you entered with the standard keyboard.
 Ensure that the box around your text is large enough to view these additional characters.